UmaRex01/YMC/README.md

-# YMC
+# YourMalwareCompanion
-Plug-and-play, extendible and customizable Windows driver that lands your malware capabilities in kernel-land.
+A plug-and-play, extendible and customizable Windows driver that lands your malware capabilities in kernel-land.

+## Build

+## Integrate

+## Customize

+## Extend

+## Credits